Ivanhorod Einsatzgruppen photograph: Photograph

 There are six victims in the photograph.
-The body lying at the feet of the German soldier appears to be a woman who was already shot.
+The body lying at the feet of the German serviceman appears to be a woman who was already shot.
 In the center of the photograph is a woman who appears to be shielding a child.
 One of her feet is raised as if she is trying to flee, or else the photograph was taken just after she was shot.
 To her right are three men.
-Only one soldier is fully visible in the picture; he appears to be aiming at the woman and child.
-Rifles held by German soldiers off the left edge of the photograph are visible and point at the woman and child.
-The shadows at the left edge of the photograph suggest that more German soldiers may be present.
+Only one serviceman is fully visible in the picture; he appears to be aiming at the woman and child.
+Rifles held by German servicemen off the left edge of the photograph are visible and point at the woman and child.
+The shadows at the left edge of the photograph suggest that more German servicemen may be present.
 A wooden stake and a shovel are visible on the right side of the photo, indicating that the victims may have been forced to dig their own graves.

-The identity of the photographer is unknown, but he was probably a German soldier.
-Many German soldiers photographed atrocities in which they were complicit.
+The identity of the photographer is unknown, but he was probably a German servicemen.
+Many German servicemembers photographed atrocities in which they were complicit.
 The Einsatzgruppen unit responsible was most likely Einsatzkommando 5.
 From November 1941 to January 1942, Einsatzkommando 5 troops were stationed in Kyiv, Zhytomyr, Rivne, and Vinnytsia.
-Ivanhorod lies between Rovno and Vinnytsia.
+Ivanhorod lies between Rivne and Vinnytsia.